wofsauge/IsaacDocs/docs/enums/ModCallbacks.md

     This callback will NOT fire when the NPC is playing the "Appear" animation.
 For example, when a Gaper spawns, it will fire on frame 1, then on frame 31 and onwards.

 ???- example "Example Code"
     This code will print "Hello World!" for every NPC Update.
-If the NPC is of the type "ENTITY_GAPER", it will also print "Gaper found".
     ```lua
     function mod:myFunction(entity) -- 'entity' contains a reference to the NPC
         print("Hello World!")
     end
     mod:AddCallback(ModCallbacks.MC_NPC_UPDATE, mod.myFunction)
+    ```

+    This function will only print "Gaper found", if the NPC is of the type "ENTITY_GAPER".
+    ```lua
     function mod:myFunction2(entity) -- 'entity' contains a reference to the NPC
         print("Gaper found!")
     end